These DIY Squirrel Repellents were easy to make and did a pretty good job of keeping them out of my vegetable patch.

 Start out by punching holes all along the outer sides of the condiment cups.
 This allows the smell to escape which is what the squirrels supposedly do not like.

-At this point, your trap is ready.
-Take the moth balls, cayenne pepper and tape outside to your garden.
-If you have a problem with the moth balls being used, you could try just the cayenne pepper in the repellants to see if this will work.
+If you have a problem with the moth balls being used, you could try just the cayenne pepper in the squirrel repellents to see if this will work.

 Tape the lid with scotch tape so it stays put.